Eligibility

 Eligibility Criteria

-• Be of Afrikaner ethnicity or a recognised racial minority in South Africa
+- Must be of Afrikaner ethnicity or be a member of a racial minority in South Africa;

-• Be able to describe either a past experience of persecution or a fear of future persecution.
+- Must be able to articulate a past experience of persecution or fear of future persecution; and

 You are not applying for a job, visa, or university placement.

-Once accepted, you will receive help to start a new life in the U.S.
+Once accepted, you may receive assistance to start a new life in the U.S. under refugee status.

 Persecution can also include:

-• Being denied education or access to services
+- Being denied access to education or public services

-In South Africa, more than 140 laws currently exist that exclude or disadvantage people based on skin colour.
-This ongoing legal discrimination is part of the persecution that many minorities face today.
+In South Africa, over 140 laws and policies currently exist that exclude or disadvantage people based on skin colour.
+This legalised racial discrimination contributes to ongoing systemic harm and is part of the persecution that many minorities face today.

 OUR INVITATION